fakundo/valheim-server/README.md

 ## Valheim Dedicated Server

-An easy-to-install Valheim dedicated server Docker container with web interface.
+An easy-to-install Valheim dedicated server with a Web interface exposed in the Docker image.

 ![Screenshot](/screenshot.png "Screenshot")